Powered by T-Mobile

 Both of these prepaid carriers offer a wide range of plans but they all have one thing in common, unlimited talk and text.
 The major difference for most people will be the amount of high-speed data you get each month and here Ultra Mobile has an advantage.
 Ultra Mobile's data plans start at just 250MB and range all the way up to 60GB on the largest plan.
 Ultra Mobile also lets you buy up to 12 months at a time for some extra savings on your plan.

 If you're thinking of signing up to Ultra Mobile, make sure you have good coverage on the T-Mobile network because that's all the coverage Ultra Mobile has.
+As a matter of fact, T-Mobile recently began the process of formally acquiring Ultra Mobile.
 This isn't a bad thing as T-Mobile's 5G network is the largest in the country and with so many of the best Android phones shipping with 5G, it's about time to step up to 5G.

 Cricket has four main plans starting at 5GB of ranging up to unlimited with premium data.
 While Cricket used to limit the speed of your connection, those days are gone and you're free to use your phone at the full speed the network allows.
 Cricket has also enabled 5G access on all plans as long as you have a compatible phone.
 Cricket has multi-line savings so if you're looking to bring more than one line, you can save some money.